pgxcentre/genipe/docs/tutorials/tutorial_linear.rst

 ------------------

 Linear regressions are commonly used to perform genome-wide association studies.
-It is possible to perform such an analysis using imputation data as dosage, where each imputed genotypes varies between 0 and 2 (inclusively).
-Values close to 0 means that a homozygous genotypes of the most frequent allele is the most probable.
-Values close to 2 means that a homozygous genotypes of the rare allele is the most probable.
-Finally, values close to 1 means that a heterozygous genotype is the most probable.
+It is possible to perform such an analysis using imputation data (dosage format), where each imputed genotypes varies between 0 and 2 (inclusively).
+A value close to 0 means that a homozygous genotype of the most frequent allele is the most probable.
+A value close to 2 means that a homozygous genotype of the rare allele is the most probable.
+Finally, a value close to 1 means that a heterozygous genotype is the most probable.

 We suppose that you have followed the main :ref:`gwip-tut-page`.
 The following command will create the working directory for this tutorial.